AccurateMeasure/Employees-Performance-Optimization/README.md

 - **9 BOX Grid:** Develop a performance by potential matrix to identify high performing indiviuduals and potential successors.

-- **Skills Analysis:** Assessing the skills inventory of employees to identify strengths, gaps, and opportunities for targeted training and development programs.
+- **Skills Analysis:** Assess the skills inventory of employees to identify strengths, gaps, and opportunities for targeted training and development programs.

-- **Performance Evaluation:** Analyzing historical performance data to track trends, evaluate the impact of tenure and salary, and identify high-performing individuals and departments.
+- **Performance Evaluation:** Analyze historical performance data to track trends, evaluate the impact of tenure and salary, and identify high-performing individuals and departments.

-- **Exit Management:** Investigating the reasons behind employee exits to develop effective retention strategies and minimize turnover.
+- **Exit Management:** Investigate the reasons behind employee exits to develop effective retention strategies and minimize turnover.

 ## Methodology